m-feliciano/m-feliciano/README.md

 I am a System Analyst & Developer.
 My areas of interest include but are not limited to Web Security, OOP, Software Engineering, Databases.

-Most of my practical experience is around Java/Angular and backend development with Spring Boot.
+Most of my practical experience is around Java/Angular and backend development with Spring Boot / Wildfly.
 I also like exploring the world of JavaScript and new technologies.

 ### Languages and Tools